dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/migrating-from-spark-to-databricks.md

 ### Better defaults

-With dbt-databricks, by default, dbt models will use the Delta format and expensive queries will be accelerated with the [photon engine](https://docs.databricks.com/runtime/photon.html).
+With dbt-databricks, by default, dbt models will use the Delta format and expensive queries will be accelerated with the [Photon engine](https://docs.databricks.com/runtime/photon.html).
 See [the caveats section of Databricks Profile documentation](https://docs.getdbt.com/reference/warehouse-profiles/databricks-profile#choosing-between-dbt-databricks-and-dbt-spark) for more information.

 ### Pure Python (Core only)

 A huge benefit to Core only users is that with the new dbt-databricks adapter, you no longer have to download an independent driver to interact with Databricks.
-The connection information is all embedded in a pure-python library, `databricks-sql-connector`.
+The connection information is all embedded in a pure-Python library, `databricks-sql-connector`.

 ## Migration